 Site contamination was evaluated as follows: ASTM Phase I ESA, ASTM Phase II ESA.
-Onsite or nearby toxic, hazardous, or radioactive substances that could affect the health and safety of project occupants or conflict with the intended use of the property were not found.
+On-site or nearby toxic, hazardous, or radioactive substances that could affect the health and safety of project occupants or conflict with the intended use of the property were not found.
+The project is exempt from radon consideration.
 The project is in compliance with contamination and toxic substances requirements.

-Koamalu Plantation Phase I ESA-1.pdf Uahi Ridge Phase 1 - Phase II ESA.pdf
+Uahi Ridge Phase 2 (CPR 3) - Phase II ESA Report.pdf Uahi Ridge Phase 2 (CPR 3) - Phase I ESA.pdf